Picture of HAHTravels

 Packing Essentials for Iceland: A good carry-on with TSA-approved locks, AirTags for luggage, and Euro plug adaptor

-Popular stop on the Golden Circle - Gullfoss
+Popular stop on the Golden Circle Iceland and on map, Gullfoss waterfall.

 Gullfoss is a short drive passed Geysir.
 That being said, you will drive right by Geysir getting here.
 If you’re doing a self-drive Golden Circle route in Iceland, you can stop at either one first.